dylanhartono/info201-final/README.md

 ## Domain of interest: Music Charts
 - Why are you interested in this field/domain?

-All of us love listening to music, but we find that many of our favorite songs never seem to make it on the top of the billboards, and pop songs are always on the top even though it's not our taste.
+All of us love listening to music, but we find that many of our favorite songs never seem to make it on the top of the billboards.
+Pop songs are always on the top even though it's not our taste.
 Many pop songs are formulaic, so we want to know the secret sauce that allows certain artists and companies to reach and stay on the top of the billboards.

 - What other examples of data driven project have you found related to this domain (share at least 3)?
 1. [History of Rock Music](https://svds.com/rockandroll/#littlerichard) creates data visualizations on the connections between artists and songs in the rock and roll era.
 The website is a big visualization like a big spider web where artists and songs are small circles and lines connect them together, and the web highlights immediate connections whenever you click a person.